ionic-team/capacitor-docs/docs/apis/keyboard.md

 Listen for when the keyboard is about to be shown.

+On Android keyboardWillShow and keyboardDidShow fire almost at the same time.

 | Param              | Type                                                                     |
 | ------------------ | ------------------------------------------------------------------------ |
 | **`eventName`**    | <code>'keyboardWillShow'</code>                                          |